cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                 http://www.CrypTool.es
                 http://www.CrypTool.pl

-Since mid 2007 more than 3000 CrypTool-1 packages are downloaded per month -- with a growing trend (more than 1/3 of the current downloads request the English version).
+Since mid 2008 more than 4000 CrypTool-1 packages are downloaded per month -- with a growing trend (more than 1/3 of the current downloads request the English version).
+Number of downloads of the current betas of the successor versions:
+               JCT: ca.  400 / month
+               CT2: ca.  400 / month

 The aim of CrypTool is to explain cryptographic mechanisms and to demonstrate the use and the limitations of individual mechanisms.